In this guide, we'll show you how to:

 Salary negotiations can be prolonged, and it's not unusual for conversations to stretch into weeks or even months.
-Through it all, you're building a relationship with an organization and the people within it.
+Through it all, you're building a relationship with an organization and its people.
 You'll want to set yourself on a solid foundation of courtesy.

-If you accept the job, your behavior during the negotiation will taint your first few days on the job.
+If you accept the job, your behavior during the negotiation will taint your first few days.
 If you were rude or inflexible, you'll have to overcome that poor impression.

-If you decline the job, your recruiter might talk about your conduct with your peers.
-Misbehave, and you could end up blacklisted throughout your entire community.
+If you decline the job, your recruiter might discuss your conduct with your peers.
+Misbehave and you could end up blacklisted throughout your entire community.

 Whether you accept or decline, make sure you express your:

-If you didn't get the job you wanted and you’re still on the hunt for a solution, let us help.
+If you didn't get the job you wanted and are still searching for a solution, let us help.
 We gather jobs across the United States into one easy-to-use platform.
-Search for jobs near you, or look for a career in the city of your dreams.
+Search for jobs near you or a career in the city of your dreams.
 Get started today.